lambdaclass/concrete/docs/WHY_CONCRETE.md

 while capability-bearing function-pointer types enforce authority at indirect call sites.
 The direction of the proof work is to make target-set completeness and transitive composition checked whole-program claims.
-That step is roadmap work, not a shipped feature.
+That step is roadmap work, not a shipped feature: R-0443 owns the first narrow, independently checked authority-path property and explicitly leaves effectful functional correctness and native behavior outside its claim.

 ## Evidence Is Visible